wzacs1/BioinfWorkshop/Workthroughs/Part3-1_RNASeq_Alignments2RIntro.md

 - Make sure to create a variable to refer to your index if you creted it yourself.

 ### Step 3 - test dataset
 Now, let's run the pseudoaligner to get counts of reads by transcript.
+Noticet that we added in an option for Gibbs resampling (similar to bootstrapping) and to correct for GC bias.

 ```bash
 $ module purge